 Some jurisdictions may require a backflow preventer in the incoming cold water line.
 This may cause the temperature and pressure relief valve on the water heater to discharge or weep due to expansion of the heated water.
 A diaphragm-type expansion tank suitable for potable water will normally eliminate this weeping condition.
 Please read and follow the manufacturer's instructions for the installation of such tanks.

-Also see "Water System Piping" section for additional instructions on the proper installation and operation of this water heater.
+Also see "Water System Piping" (Page 12) for additional instructions on the safe and correct installation and operation of this water heater.

 Solar Installation